leptos-rs/awesome-leptos/README.md

   `view` macro
 - [leptos-fmt vscode plugin](https://github.com/codeitlikemiley/leptos-fmt) - autoformat your code with leptosfmt
 - [leptosfmt-action](https://github.com/LesnyRumcajs/leptosfmt-action) - Github Action for the [leptosfmt](https://github.com/bram209/leptosfmt) to facilitate embedding it in CI
-- [cargo-runner vscode plugin](https://github.com/codeitlikemiley/cargo-runner) - Yet Another Command Runner but specifically for your Rust Project, Just press CMD + R and it would run the correct command depending on your cursor context it can do cargo run, cargo test and doctest , cargo build and even debug.
-If you need more power you can override command options to add e.g. ENV , --features and many  more. for more info check [repo readme](https://github.com/codeitlikemiley/cargo-runner).
+- [cargo-runner vscode plugin](https://github.com/codeitlikemiley/cargo-runner) - Yet Another Command Runner but specifically for your Rust Project, Just press <kbd>CMD + R</kbd> and it would run the correct command depending on your cursor context it can do cargo run, cargo test and doctest , cargo build and even debug.
+If you need to override command to add other options you can press <kbd>CMD+SHIFT+R</kbd> ,for more info check [readme](https://github.com/codeitlikemiley/cargo-runner).
 - [vscode-leptos-snippets](https://github.com/mondeja/vscode-leptos-snippets) - Useful code snippets for Leptos development in VSCode.